fedemoles/fedemoles/README.md

 <br>

-- 🌱 I’m currently studying front-end development (Web Development, JS, REACT) and other frameworks and programming languages.
+- 🌱 I’m currently studying Front-End Development (Web Development, JS, REACT) and other frameworks and programming languages.

 - 📫 How to reach me **fededevcod@gmail.com**.